 - Malicious wounding

-If your case isn’t granted pre-trial release, a Manassas bail and bond lawyer knowledgeable in bail matters can file a bond motion for your conditional freedom.
+If your case isn’t granted pre-trial release, a Fairfax bail and bond lawyer knowledgeable in bail matters can file a bond motion for your conditional freedom.
 Friends and family can help post the bond, or you can hire a bond dealer to help.

 Do I Always Have to Pay a Bond to be Released?